gollmkit/go-llm-kit/README.md

     // Example 3: Using Gemini
     fmt.Println("\n=== Gemini Example ===")
-    // You can either use DefaultOptions
-    geminiOpts := providers.DefaultOptions(providers.Gemini)
-    // Or create custom options
-    geminiCustomOpts := providers.RequestOptions{
+    // Example of three different ways to specify options:

+    // 1.
+Using config values with minimal overrides geminiOpts := providers.RequestOptions{
         Provider: providers.Gemini,
+        // All other values from config
+    }

+    // 2.
+Using DefaultOptions as fallback with config values geminiOptsWithDefaults := providers.DefaultOptions(providers.Gemini)
+    // Config values will override defaults where specified

+    // 3.
+Fully custom options ignoring config defaults geminiCustomOpts := providers.RequestOptions{
+        Provider:    providers.Gemini,
-        Model:       "gemini-2.5-flash",
+        Model:       "gemini-2.0-flash",
         MaxTokens:   100,
         Temperature: 0.3,
+        // No config values will be used
     }

     // Simple completion with default options